FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-03-03-using-crypto-namespace-to-generate-salts-and-compare-passwords.md

 ]
 ---

-In this blogpost I want to show how to use the Crypto-Namespace to Generate Salts and Compare Passwords
+In this blog post I want to show how to use the Crypto-Namespace to Generate Salts and Compare Passwords

 <a href="https://msdn.microsoft.com/en-us/library/system.web.helpers.crypto.hashpassword(v=vs.111).aspx" target="_blank">Crypto.HashPassword Method</a>